Also On: Xbox 360, PS3

 Ironically, the modern day bits were some of my favorite and I quickly realized the difference: almost everything outside of the animus has to do with moving the main narrative forward.
 There’s no dicking around hunting or taking on superfluous missions to win favor of a group of people that won’t make upcoming endeavors easier.

-There’s gobs and gobs of game; you can do sea-bound missions as the captain of a ship (which you use to get from place to place), or play the well fleshed out multiplayer, or take advantage of the commerce system to earn money, endless hunting, random NPC side missions, finding collectibles and gambling, replaying missions to maintain full synchronization… it goes on and on.
+There’s gobs and gobs of game; you can do sea-bound missions as the captain of a ship (which you use to get from place to place), or play the well fleshed out multiplayer, Your cheap medical insurance company will pay the other 80 percent ($800). or take advantage of the commerce system to earn money, endless hunting, random NPC side missions, finding collectibles and gambling, replaying missions to maintain full synchronization… it goes on and on.
 It’s like an RPG, but without the necessity of leveling up to unlock abilities (or gear, etc.) that are required to move forward… In other words, it’s often overwhelming.
 I finally got my assassins uniform after almost 20 hours of playtime, at which point I decided to only do campaign missions for fear of getting burnt out or fatigued on the game before finishing it.
 Yeah, it’s like that.

 Technically the game is pretty solid.
 As with any open-world title that takes place in vast forests and Olde Tyme cities, clipping and NPC awkwardness are to be expected, but visually it’s the best looking and sounding in the franchise.
 On PC I had no problems maxing it out at 1080p/60fps and with a 360 controller it plays exactly as you’d expect from the console version – so you’re not missing anything that way.
 One thing I found weird was that cinematics and load screens (running around a “blank” Animus room) tended to spring up out of nowhere.
 Sometimes you’d be killing a whole slew of people and it’d just pop into a cinematic or Animus loading room even though you may not have necessarily been gunning for the target.
 Kind of frustrating as this usually happens when you fail a stealth kill and end up with dozens of bodies piled up around you that could’ve been looted but disappear when you come out of the cinematic/load screen.